TeddouX/Image-To-Litematica/README.md

 - Run the exe inside (no need for more installation) and ignore the windows defender prompt

 ### Why a zip file
-The python script was built using the pyinstaller library with the --onedir option wich makes the executable file way faster at launch.
+The python script was built using the pyinstaller library with the --onedir option wich makes the executable way faster at launch.
 This command produces a folder which I compressed into a zip file for faster download speeds.

 ## Example
 ### Input: